Renewable energies

 • EnBW

 EnBW Energie Baden-Württemberg AG is a listed energy supply company and the third largest energy company in Germany.
-The EnBW Baltic 2 offshore wind farm is located 32 kilometers north of the island of Rügen and supplies 288 megawatts of ...
+The EnBW Baltic 2 offshore wind farm is located 20 miles (32 km) north of the island of Rügen and supplies 288 megawatts of ...

 Learn more